NCAA ratifies new constitution, paving way to restructuring

 The vote was overwhelmingly in favor, 801-195, and was the main order of business at the NCAA’s annual convention.

-NCAA President Mark Emmert said in his state of college sports address the new constitution was more of a “declaration of independence” that will allow each of the association’s three divisions to govern itself.
+NCAA President Mark Emmert said in his state of college sports address — delivered via video conference to a convention ballroom because he is currently in COVID-19 protocols — the new constitution was more of a “declaration of independence.”

+Now each of the association’s three divisions will be empowered to govern itself.

 The new constitution is 18 1/2 pages, down from 43, and mostly lays out guiding principles and core values for the NCAA, the largest governing body for college sports in the United States with more than 1,200 member schools and some 460,000 athletes.